-Out-of-school suspension is the temporary removal of a student from all classes of instruction on public school grounds and all other school-sponsored activities, except as authorized by the principal/designee, for a period not to exceed ten (10) school days per incident.
+Out-of-school suspension is the temporary removal of a student from all classes of instruction on any public school grounds and to include all other school-sponsored activities, except as authorized by the principal/designee, for a period not to exceed ten (10) school days per incident.
 The principal/designee shall make a good faith effort to immediately inform a student's parent/guardian by telephone of a student's suspension and the reasons for the suspension.

-Each suspension and the reasons for the suspension shall be reported in writing within twentyfour (24) hours to the student's parent/guardian by United States mail.
+Each suspension and the reasons for the suspension shall be reported in writing within twenty-four (24) hours to the student's parent/guardian by United States mail.
 A good faith effort shall be made by the principal/designee to employ parental assistance or other alternative measures prior to suspension except in the case of emergency or disruptive conditions which require immediate suspension.
 No student shall be placed in out-of-school suspension for unexcused tardiness, absence, or truancy.
 1006.09, F.S.

-Upon request, students will be provided information regarding daily classwork within twentyfour (24) hours of being suspended so the student may remain current with class assignments.
+Upon request, students will be provided information regarding daily classwork within twenty-four (24) hours of being suspended so the student may remain current with class assignments.
 Each school shall determine how the assignments are given to the student/parent/guardian.
 Only homework that is graded for all students will be graded for suspended students.
 Homework not graded for other students will not be graded for suspended students.
 Suspended students who do not complete graded homework assignments in a reasonable amount of time will receive zeroes for those assignments (subject to administrative review).
 With the exception of homework graded for all students, suspended students will receive zeroes for all work missed while suspended.
+Students shall make up all graded class work and tests assigned during an unexcused tardy, check in or check out, absence, or out-of-school suspension.
+All missed work during an unexcused absence must be requested by the student or parent/guardian either during the absence or on the day the student returns to school.
+A timeline for the completion of all missed work and/or tests will be determined by the teacher and the student and shall not exceed the number of days the student was out of school.
+At the teacher's discretion, graded class work/tests may be accepted for no credit, partial credit, or full credit.